Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > The crowd is getting excited - #ST - 22/10

-> Maybe I should photograph of you guys so I have a better idea of numbers
+> Maybe I should photograph you guys so I have a better idea of numbers
 > Writing letters down isn’t commutative is it…
-> Next is the killer I think, associativity
 > I feel like you’re not really doing anything when you do this
 > #IL - 22/10

-> If it’s equal to 0 use your favourite one, -0 = 0 isn’t it #NW - 23/10

 >4 equations and 4 unknowns - #ST - 24/10